 A native Manhattanite, Eric Valinsky has, for more years than he would like to admit, maintained dual careers in computer systems architecture and music.
 He was educated at the Oberlin Conservatory of Music and the University of Illinois, finally achieving his DMA in music composition from Columbia University.
 He studied composition with Walter Aschaffenburg, Salvatore Martirano, Jack Beeson, and Darius Milhaud; piano with Sara Crawford Drogheo and Emil Danenberg; and conducting with Harold Farberman.
 While living in Los Angeles, he became music director and composer-in-residence for The Storie-Crawford Dance Theatre Ensemble.
 Returning to New York, he served in a similar capacity for Danny Buraczeski's Jazzdance, Uris Bahr and Dancers, and The New American Ballet Ensemble as well as composer-in-residence for The Rachel Harms Dance Company, Opera Uptown, and the Dance Department at City College of New York.
 He is currently Music Director for the American Dance & Music Performance Group and moonlights as founder and partner of Inlineos LLC, a strategic Internet consulting company.

-Born in Montreal, Bill earned his B.Sc. in Geology and Chemistry from McGill University.
+Born in Montreal, Bill Berry earned his B.Sc. in Geology and Chemistry from McGill University.
 As Area Administrator with the Canadian Federal Government, he lived with the Intuit people, learning their language and assisting them in adopting institutions, technologies, and business practices of our society while retaining their intellectual culture.
 After obtaining his MBA from the University of Western Ontario he was Executive Vice President for the Canadian Textiles Institute, Manager of Government Affairs for Ultramar Canada, and Executive Director of the Crop Protection Institute of Canada.
 Since retirement Bill has sold financial products, taught French, served on boards of several community organizations, and sings in the Santa Barbara Master Chorale.

 Christopher Davis, pianist, was prizewinner in numerous competitions, including the Santa Barbara Performing Arts Scholarship Foundation, San Diego Symphony Young Artist Competition, California Young Artists Competition (Escondido), and Joanna Hodges International Piano Competition, and has performed in Germany, Austria, and Portugal, studying with renowned teachers and scholars.
 He earned his BA from UC San Diego, MM from the University of Arkansas, and DMA from UCSB, studying with Paul Berkowitz and Robert Koenig.
 As Production Associate for Camerata Pacifica (2009-2014), Chris collaborated independently with several of their musicians, and is currently House Manager for the Music Academy of the West and collaborative pianist for the Westmont College Music Department.

-Monica Dunne, CPA-CMA is your Music Club Treasurer since June 2013.
+Monica Dunne, CPA-CMA has been your Music Club Treasurer since June 2013.
 Monica was born and raised in Lancashire UK.
 She emigrated to Montreal, Canada in 1972, where she worked as a secretary, and later as a high school teacher after obtaining a Certificate of Education from McGill University.
 She obtained a B.Com.in accounting from Concordia University in 1985 and later became a CPA-Certified Management Accountant.
 In Canada she worked in financial management positions for the Certified Management Accountants of Ontario and the Manufacturers Research Corporation of Ontario before moving to Santa Barbara in 1996 where she was employed at UCSB for 18 years in financial positions in the Bren School and Business and Financial Services.
 She retired in 2014 as Assistant Manager of Extramural Funds Accounting.
 Along the way she acquired a love of classical music, which is a major part of her enjoyment of Santa Barbara’s rich musical culture.

 Ann Dwelley, soprano, received a BA in Economics from Wellesley College, an MPA in Public Administration from Harvard University, studied voice with Greta Barot Milius and Martial Singher, and coached with Elizabeth Mosher.
 She has sung in choruses with major orchestras, including the Boston and London Symphonies, has been soloist with numerous choruses in the greater Boston area and in Santa Barbara (Choral Society, Master Chorale, Oratorio Chorale, Santa Ynez Chorus, and various churches), and performs at Tanglewood each summer.
 Currently, she is an officer of the Santa Barbara Music Club, UCSB Music Affiliates, Quire of Voices, and the Architectural Foundation of Santa Barbara.